It’s no secret that admission to medical school can be competitive. You’re likely pretty familiar with the basic requirements like:

 Crafting an effective application is all about setting yourself apart from an equally qualified applicant pool.
-Dr. Ryan Gray, founder of Medical Education Media, has advised countless students who’ve gained acceptance to medical school.
-We spoke with Dr. Gray to get his best medical school application tips.
+Dr. Ryan Gray, founder of Medical School Headquarters, has advised countless students who’ve gained acceptance to medical school.
+Dr. Gray provided some of his best medical school application tips.

 How to make your medical school application stand out